grange85/ahfow-www/_posts/2006/2006-01-29-galaxie-500-and-related-artists-faq-out-of-date.markdown

 <li>Lee Wall (drums)</ul>
 <p>After the split Dean Wareham put together Luna, with JustinHarwood (bass), formally of excellent New Zealand popsters TheChills and Stanley Demeski (drums) ex Feelies, with this line upthey released their first album (Lunapark), subsequently the lineup was expanded with the addition of previously unknown guitaristSean Eden to their line up.
 A deal with major label Elektra sawthem achieve a modicum of success, and clinched them prestigioussupport slots, most notably on the Velvet Underground's reuniontour of 1994.
 They have also managed to get some equallyprestigious guest stars on their albums, the late SterlingMorrison on Bewitched, and Tom Verlaine on Penthouse.</p>
 <p>In summer 1996 Luna replaced Stanley Demeski with Lee Wall.
 Leewas previously in NYC based band 44, who, as far as I know neverreleased anything commercially.
 He has apparently recently beenplaying with 44's singer/guitarist Mark in the band Champale.</p>
-<p>In January 2000 Justin Harwood took a &quot;leave of absence&quot; from Lunaand returned to NZ &quot;to prepare for the arrival of a baby in his life&quot;.
-He was replaced by Matt Quigley formerly of pop duo Vaganza, whoin turn was hastily replaced by Britta Phillips, formerly of Belltower,and the voice of cartoon rock star Jem of Jem and The Holograms &quot;fame&quot;.</p>
+<p>In January 2000 Justin Harwood took a "leave of absence" from Lunaand returned to NZ "to prepare for the arrival of a baby in his life".
+He was replaced by Matt Quigley formerly of pop duo Vaganza, whoin turn was hastily replaced by Britta Phillips, formerly of Belltower,and the voice of cartoon rock star Jem of Jem and The Holograms "fame".</p>
 <li><a name="I1c">Magnetophone</a>
 <ul>
 <li>Damon Krukowski (guitar/vocals)